Liam-Deacon/phaseshifts/CONTRIBUTING.md

 ## Code of Conduct

 We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/Liam-Deacon/phaseshifts/blob/master/CODE_OF_CONDUCT.md).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct][code-of-conduct].

 ## Getting Started